Landerious/FirstProject_TaskManager/README.md

 ## Credits

-This Task Board project was created by [Your Name].
-If you have any questions or feedback, please contact me at [your-email@example.com].
+This Task Board project was created by Eitan Lander.
+If you have any questions or feedback, please contact me at eitanlander@gmail.com.